labxscut/elsa/README.txt

     (ii) A simple test example is available at 'lsa/test.sh' and explained within.

 CONTACT:
-    lxia at usc dot edu
+    lixia at stanford dot edu